Free Shipping Over $3,000!

 Person wiping down kitchen cabinets.

-Before you start putting everything away, you'll want to do one last wipe-down to ensure nothing was missed.
+Before putting everything away, you'll want to do one last wipe-down to ensure you didn't miss anything.

-• Reinstall any hardware you removed in the previous step.
+• Reinstall any hardware you may have removed in the previous step.

 • Double-check that all surfaces are completely dry before you start putting items back in the cabinets.